 5. Zooming in and out without loss of content/functionalities

 The failure to zoom in and out is one of the big accessibility issues that people with disabilities share.
-A good accessibility evaluation here should make sure that the website can be zoomed in without loss of content or loss of any functionality.
+A good accessibility evaluation should ensure that the website can be zoomed in without loss of content or loss of functionality.

 In other words, when you zoom in and out, your website should align to the area and not mess up any of the content.
 To do a test, you can zoom your web browser to 200% and see what happens to your page’s layout and content.
 If elements overlap, duplicate, or are lost, you should have a developer adjust them nicely.

 Ways To Test And Ensure Your Website Is Accessible (And ADA Compliant)